Tomev/qcflow/docs/source/auth/index.rst

 Overview
 ========

-To enable MLflow authentication, launch the MLflow UI with the following command:
+To enable QCFlow authentication, launch the QCFlow UI with the following command:

 .. code-block:: bash

-    mlflow server --app-name basic-auth
+    qcflow server --app-name basic-auth

 Server admin can choose to disable this feature anytime by restarting the server without the ``app-name`` flag.